conflict-investigations/media-search-engine/README.md

 There's a simple `flask` application with a plain HTML+JS frontend.

 The API part requires you to do a dump of the pre-formatted database beforehand.
-Run `media_search --dump` before you start the API server.
+Run `media_search -d` before you start the API server.

 Run the server:
 ```console